 The answer is often “no”.
 Or they may say, “Yes, please provide a copy of your friend’s ordination papers”.

 Here are the state statutes for who can perform a legal ceremony.

 Beyond knowing whether or not an online ordination is valid, there are a few other questions you may want to ask the clerk’s office in the county court.

 1. How long after wedding ceremony must the license be filed.
 In Illinois it’s 10 days.
 Maryland within 5 days.

 2. Can you perform weddings out of state.
 For example, you are a licensed minister in Ohio and the Ohio couple wants to get married in Cancun.

 3. Can you sign a foreign marriage license.
 So, if you are ordained in Ohio but the couple’s marriage license is from Texas, can you still perform the ceremony?

 There isn’t a lot of mystery to this whole process.
 Marriages are an important and serious undertaking and most state laws are there to ensure that both parties have knowingly and properly entered into the marital relationship.

-So while getting ordained online can seem sleazy and possibly irreverent, most state laws wholeheartedly embrace online ordinations.
+So while getting ordained online can seem suspect and possibly irreverent, most state laws wholeheartedly embrace online ordinations.
+And you should to.

 So don’t shy away from those questioning your authority.
 You have every right to perform the most beautiful weddings in the world.